artsus4/hakchi2-wiki/FAQ.md

 **Q: I can’t install driver!**

 A: If you are using Windows Vista, 7, 8 or 10 disable driver signature verification (Google it) and try again.
+Also try to use Zadig driver installer: http://zadig.akeo.ie/

 **Q: It says that MD5 checksum is unknown!
 What I need to do?**